 Visit requests from medium- and high-risk visitors should be evaluated on a case-by-case basis.
-Feedyard management can make discretionary decisions as to whether these visit requests are granted, and may decide that these visitors should follow some or all of the enhanced biosecurity visitor control recommended measures.
+Facility management can make discretionary decisions as to whether these visit requests are granted, and may decide that these visitors should follow some or all of the enhanced biosecurity visitor control recommended measures.

 Visitors who work with livestock pose a risk due to the likelihood of coming into contact with other herds and diseases those herds may carry.
-Even if management knows these individuals and works with them regularly, it is important that the feedyard manages the actions and interactions of these visitors on the feedyard.
+Even if management knows these individuals and works with them regularly, it is important that the facility manages the actions and interactions of these visitors in the facility.
 People and equipment that interact with other herds regularly pose a significant threat of foreign animal disease transmission to an operation.

-Anyone who has recently interacted with livestock or traveled outside of the country should be asked to take extra precautions such as showering and changing clothing, and cleaning and disinfecting footwear, equipment and vehicles before coming onto the feedyard.
+Anyone who has recently interacted with livestock or traveled outside of the country should be asked to have at least two days without exposure to animals, as well as cleaned and disinfected footwear, equipment and vehicles before coming onto the facility premises.
 If the visitor was on a farm in a region known to have a FAD, the visit should be postponed until his or her risk can be reduced.